ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Bloomfield times._](https://chroniclingamerica.loc.gov/lccn/sn84026050/1873-06-03/ed-1/seq-6)

 #### 1873-06-03 &middot; New Bloomfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

- is given.
-Almost all
-other crops have to be reset and otherwise
-cared for every year, while we are sure
-there is nothing which will give one so
-much pleasure and satisfaction as a good
-asparagus bed.
-Everlasting Fence Posts.
 &quot; I discovered many years ago that wood
 could be made to last longer than iron in
 the ground, but thought the process was so